ShawnMurdzek-NOAA/osse_ob_creator/README.md

 4. Add `cron_run_synthetic_ob_creator.sh` to your crontab using the following line:

 `*/30 * * * * source /etc/profile && cd /path/to/osse_ob_creator && bash ./cron_run_synthetic_ob_creator.sh`

+## Testing

+Limiting testing capabilities can be found in the `tests` directory.
+There is currently only one formal test (linear_interp_test), which tests the ability to convert a prepBUFR file to a CSV, create "perfect" synthetic observations via linear interpolation, then converting the output CSV back to a prepBUFR file.
+All data needed to run this test are included in the `tests/data` directory.
+Because the Nature Run output files and the prepBUFR file only contain a very small subset of the total Nature Run output and prepBUFR observations, respectively, this test runs relatively quickly (in a manner of minutes).

+Steps to run a test:

+1. Edit the appropriate YAML file (e.g., `linear_interp_test.yml`).

+2. Select the tests to run by editing the beginning of the `run_tests.sh` script.
+There is also an option to re-create the test data from the full Nature Run output and the prepBUFR file with all the observations.

+3. Run the test using `bash run_tests.sh`.
+The program will print output to the screen containing the status of the test and whether the test passed/failed.

+4. Output from the test will be saved to a newly created directory that contains the name of the test.

+In addition to the formal tests listed above, there are also some miscellaneous scripts in the `tests/legacy` directory, which may be helpful in examining the performance of the osse_ob_creator program.

 ## Additional Documentation